vjelic/rocprofiler-compute-glog-fork/docs/how-to/profile/mode.rst

 -----------------

 ``-b``, ``--block <block-name>``
-   Allows system profiling on one or more selected hardware components to speed up the profiling process.
+   Allows system profiling on one or more selected hardware report blocks to speed up the profiling process.
 See :ref:`profiling-hw-component-filtering`.

 ``-k``, ``--kernel <kernel-substr>``